For DonorsGiving to your favorite non-profit organization has never been easier.

 14. Which wireless operators are currently supporting Mobile Giving Foundation programs?

-Currently, this service is available through the following wireless operators: Verizon Wireless, AT&T Mobility, Sprint, T-Mobile USA and U.S. Cellular.
+Currently, this service is available through the following wireless operators: Verizon Wireless, AT&T Mobility, Sprint, T-Mobile USA, U.S. Cellular and other regional carriers through Interop Technologies.

 15. Who can be contacted to answer questions about mobile giving?

-For any questions related to mobile giving in the United States, please send enquiries to email@example.com.
+For any questions related to mobile giving in the United States, please send inquiries to [email protected].